opensearch-project/documentation-website/_dashboards/dashboard/index.md

 ---
 layout: default
-title: Creating dashboards
+title: Dashboards
 nav_order: 30
 has_children: false
 ---

-# Creating dashboards
+# Dashboards

-The **Dashboard** application in OpenSearch Dashboards lets you visually represent your analytical, operational, and strategic data to help you quickly understand the trends in your data, giving you a high-level view of key metrics, simplifying data exploration, and delivering insights when and where you need them.
+The **Dashboards** application in OpenSearch Dashboards lets you visually represent your analytical, operational, and strategic data to help you quickly understand the trends in your data, giving you a high-level view of key metrics, simplifying data exploration, and delivering insights when and where you need them.

-In this tutorial you'll learn the basics of creating a dashboard using the **Dashboard** application and OpenSearch sample data.
+In this tutorial you'll learn the basics of creating a dashboard using the **Dashboards** application and OpenSearch sample data.
 The sample dataset has existing sample visualizations, and you can use those visualizations or create new visualizations for the dashboard.
 In this tutorial, you'll do both.
 Once you've completed this tutorial, you'll have learned the foundations of creating a new dashboard with multiple panels in OpenSearch Dashboards.

 This OpenSearch Playground [dashboard example](https://playground.opensearch.org/app/dashboards#/view/722b74f0-b882-11e8-a6d9-e546fe2bba5f?_g=(filters:!(),refreshInterval:(pause:!f,value:900000),time:(from:now-7d,to:now))&_a=(description:'Analyze%20mock%20eCommerce%20orders%20and%20revenue',filters:!(),fullScreenMode:!f,options:(hidePanelTitles:!f,useMargins:!t),query:(language:kuery,query:''),timeRestore:!t,title:'%5BeCommerce%5D%20Revenue%20Dashboard',viewMode:view)) shows you what's possible with OpenSearch Dashboards.
 {: .note}

 ## Getting familiar with the UI

-Before getting started, let's get familiar with the **Dashboard** UI.
+Before getting started, let's get familiar with the **Dashboards** UI.
 The UI comprises the following main components:

 ![Dashboard user interface]({{site.url}}{{site.baseurl}}/images/dashboards/dashboard-UI.png)